simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Stunnel and Autofs
 ^^^^^^^^^^^^^^^^^^
-The ``autofs`` packages that were released with CentOS 6.8 (`autofs-5.0.5-122`_) and CentOS 7.3 (`autofs-5.0.7-56`_) worked properly over a stunnel connection.
+The ``autofs`` packages that were released with CentOS 6.8 (`autofs-5.0.5-122`_) and CentOS 7.3 (`autofs-5.0.7-56`_) worked properly over a :term:`stunnel` connection.

 The release shipped with CentOS 6.9 (**5.0.5-132**)  and with CentOS 7.4 (**5.0.7-69**)
 prevents any connection from happening to the local stunnel process and breaks mounts to remote systems over stunnel connections.

-To use NFS over stunnel and automount directories the old package must be used.
+To use :term:`NFS` over stunnel and automount directories the old package must be used.
 To determine what version of autofs is installed, run ``automount -V``.

 To force the package to the version wanted despite the fact that a newer version is available:

-First make sure the package is available via your package-management facility then set the package version in hiera:
+First make sure the package is available via your package-management facility then set the package version in :term:`Hiera`:

-In CentOS 7.4:
+In :term:`EL` 7:

 .. code-block:: puppet

   ---
   autofs::autofs_package_ensure:  '5.0.7-56.el7'

-In CentOS 6.9
+In :term:`EL` 6

 .. code-block:: puppet